formaweb/formadmin/README.md

 # Formadmin

-Modern theme for Active Admin used by Formaweb.
+Modern and responsive theme for Active Admin used by Formaweb.

 ## Installation

 1. Please make sure that you are using Active Admin from their Github repo:
 ```
 gem 'activeadmin', github: 'activeadmin/activeadmin'
 ```

 2. Add this gem in your `Gemfile`:
 ```
 gem 'formadmin'
 ```

 3. So, bundle...
 ```
 $ bundle install
 ```